markschabacker/markschabacker.github.com/_posts/2014-12-26-angular-any-other-click.md

 ## Disclaimer

 The code above is working for me in production.
 However, I only use this directive a few times on my pages.
 As with most things in Angular, you'd need to re-evaluate this directive's performance if it is used in a large `ng-repeat` or other looping constructs.

+### Update - 2015.01.07
+I have updated the directive to avoid creating an isolate scope based on the [`ng-click` source](https://github.com/angular/angular.js/blob/master/src/ng/directive/ngEventDirs.js).
+This lets the directive play nice with other angular directives.